AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 Learning Manager now offers Content Marketplace for you to explore and purchase trainings.
 Explore 70,000+ courses that cover a wide range of topics, available in multiple formats.
 Choose from curated playlists that cater to a vast variety of roles and meet your learning and upskilling needs.

-In the Administrator app, there is a new option&nbsp;**Content&nbsp;Marketplace**, which you’ll find&nbsp;on the left panel.
+In the Administrator app, there is a new option **Content Marketplace**, which you’ll find on the left panel.

-Users can purchase from curated playlists covering various topics or purchase the entire catalog.&nbsp;
+Users can purchase from curated playlists covering various topics or purchase the entire catalog.

 On the page, you can see two tiles, Enterprise Training and Creative Cloud Training.
 The first tile launches the marketplace, using which you can acquire courses for your learners.
 The latter launches the content catalog.

-The&nbsp;Enterprise Training&nbsp;page in the Administrator app enables you to invite users and download the Express Interest report, and also purchase the entire catalog or curated playlist.
+The Enterprise Training page in the Administrator app enables you to invite users and download the Express Interest report, and also purchase the entire catalog or curated playlist.

 **Invite users**

 Invite users to Content Marketplace to explore content and express interest.
 As an administrator, you can either invite all learners in the account or invite selected learners.
 To grant access to learners, you must invite them.

 A learner can also be revoked from the Content marketplace option.
-To revoke access, click the **Revoke Access** link.&nbsp;&nbsp;Users will no longer be able to see the Contet Marketplace page in the learner app.&nbsp;
+To revoke access, click the **Revoke Access** link.
+Users will no longer be able to see the Contet Marketplace page in the learner app.

 This option is selected by default for all new accounts.
 For existing accounts, the Administrator must invite the users to explore the marketplace.